-The quality of your language services can affect your patients' satisfaction and even their health outcomes.
+The quality of your language services can affect your customers' satisfaction.
 You need an interpretation and translation provider that approaches language services holistically as a one-stop shop for all your needs.
 When writing a Request for Proposals (RFP), structure your questions around three crucial elements: